Keyfactor/cscglobal-cagateway/README.md

-# Wisekey
+# Csc Global
 ## Ca-gateway

-WISeKey operates a PKI as a service platform for customers around the globe.
-The AnyGateway solution for Wisekey is designed to allow Keyfactor Command the ability to: - Sync certificates issued from the CA - Request new certificates from the CA - Revoke certificates directly from Keyfactor Command
+Csc Global operates a PKI as a service platform for customers around the globe.
+The AnyGateway solution for CscGlobal is designed to allow Keyfactor Command the ability to: - Sync certificates issued from the CA - Request new certificates from the CA - Revoke certificates directly from Keyfactor Command

 <!-- add integration specific information below -->
 ***